 It's kitschy but true: being Irish is seen as being more, well, likable or something.

-Practical use of an Irish passport is that you will be entitled to work and travel freely in any of the (current) 28 countries in the European Union (the UK will be leaving to make it 27 countries).
+Practical use of an Irish passport is that you will be entitled to work and travel freely in any of the 27 countries in the European Union.
 You won’t need a work permit for this and once you have worked in a European Union country for a certain length of time, you will be entitled to unemployment compensation, health care, and pension rights.
-Even if you completely agree with Brexit and aren’t looking to leave Donald Trump anytime soon, it’s always nice to have that option at hand.

 How then can you get an Irish passport?